law

 • Housing provider: Utrecht Summer School

-For a bundled option with the summer course ‘Ins-and-outs of Market Competition in the EU’, the course fee is 900.
+We offer a reduced fee for a bundled option with the summer course ‘Ins-and-outs of Market Competition in the EU’.
+The price for both courses in 900.
+Check with the course coordinator for details.

 Additional information